yagil/tokmon-beam/README.md

 $ tokmon --beam localhost:9000 /path/to/your/<program name> [arg1] [arg2] ...
 ```

-3. Head to `localhost:9000` in your browser to see the usage data in real time
+3. Head to [`localhost:9000`](localhost:9000) in your browser to see the usage data in real time.

-API usage data (including tokens sent and received) will update in real time in the web UI.
+## Configuration parameters in `nextjs-app/.env`

-## `nextjs-app/.env`
+You may change the following parameters in the `.env` file:
 ```env
 # The port the NextJS app will run on
 BEAM_SERVER_PORT=9000